amachkel/amachkel/README.md

 ## Hi there!
-I'm Alex, a design system and UI engineer.
+I'm Alex, a Design System and Front End engineer.

 I am a lead developer on the internal design system for Delta Air Lines.
 I have worked for Delta since October 2022.
 Working as a design system engineer lets me enjoy the best part of both worlds: Design, and Coding!
 I am always looking to level-up my skills and experiences and love to work with passionate people that I can learn from.